weaviate/weaviate-io/developers/weaviate/quickstart/schema.md

 ## Overview

-In the previous section, you saw that we specified a class name the vectorizer to be used in this format:
+In the previous section, you saw how to specify the name and the vectorizer for a data collection, called a "class" in Weaviate:

 import CodeAutoschemaMinimumSchema from '/_includes/code/quickstart.autoschema.minimum.schema.mdx'